developmentseed/project-seed/README.md

 Steps to follow as soon as you download this structure to start a project:
 - [ ] Update `package.js` with data about the project (name, repo, license...)
 - [ ] If the license is known update `LICENSE`
-- [ ] Update `.circleci/config.yml` with correct repo and other needed information.
 - [ ] Check `index.html` for bootstrap information that can be changed or removed.
 - [ ] Update the application title and description in `/app/assets/scripts/config/production.js`
 - [ ] Remove unneeded images from the `graphics` folder and replace the favicon with a project related one.